structuredClone()

 Transfer Options

 The transfer option moves (rather than clones) specified transferable objects, making the original unusable.
-This enables zero-copy data transfer between contexts like web workers or IndexedDB:
+This enables zero-copy data transfer between contexts like web workers or IndexedDB.
+Transfer is useful when you need to hand ownership of a buffer to another context without copying its bytes — for example, sending a large ArrayBuffer from the main thread to a worker:

 const buffer = new ArrayBuffer(16);